A Multivariate Complexity Analysis of the Generalized Noah's Ark Problem: Multiple-Choice Knapsack

 For \MCKP, we consider parameters that are closely related to the parameters described for \GNAP: The input directly gives the \textit{number of classes~$m$}, the \textit{budget~$B$}, and the desired~\textit{value~$D$}.
 Closely related to~$B$ is the \textit{maximum cost for an item~$C=\max_{a_j \in N} c(a_j)$}.
 Since projects whose cost exceeds the budget can be removed from the input, we may assume~$C\le B$.
 Further, we assume that~$B\le C\cdot m$, as otherwise, one can return yes if the total value of the most valuable items per class exceeds~$D$, and no otherwise.
-By~$\var_c$, we denote the \textit{number of different costs}, that is,~$\var_c := |\{ c(a_j) ~:~ a_j \in N \}|$.
-We define the \textit{number of different values}~$\var_d$ analogously.
+We also consider~$\var_c := |c(N)|$, the \textit{number of different costs}, and~$\var_d:=|d(N)|$, the \textit{number of different values}.
 The size of the biggest class is denoted by~$L$.
-If one class~$N_i$ contains two items~$a_p$ and~$a_q$ with the same cost and~$d(a_p)\le d(a_p)$, the item~$a_p$ can be removed from the instance.
-Thus, we may assume that no class contains two items with the same cost and so~$L\le \var_c$.
+If one class~$N_i$ contains two items~$a_p$ and~$a_q$ with the same cost and~$d(a_p)\le d(a_q)$, the item~$a_p$ can be removed from the instance.
+Thus, we may assume that no class contains two items with the same cost, and so~$L\le \var_c$.
 Analogously, we may assume that no class contains two same-valued items and so~$L\le\var_w$.
 Table~\ref{tab:results-mckp} lists the old and new complexity results for \MCKPLong.